mopidy/mopidy/docs/ext/local.rst

 .. confval:: local-json/json_file

-    Path to a file to store the GZiped JSON data in.
+    Path to a file to store the gzipped JSON data in.